 Snow stings when you hit it at high speeds, and the bright sun reflecting off the ice can strain your vision.
 You need some sort of protection, but which is best?
 Should you wear sunglasses or goggles when you go skiing or snowboarding?
 In general, goggles are the best choice for snowsports; read on to learn more.

-Generally speaking, goggles are the smarter choice as compared with sunglasses because they offer:
+Generally speaking, wearing goggles to snowboard or ski is the smarter choice as compared with sunglasses because they offer:

 There are two main variables to consider before you buy a new pair of skiing or snowboarding goggles.

 1. Lens Color.
 You've probably seen goggles that come in a variety of lens colors, but the color is about more than coordinating the perfect ski outfit.
+Lens color is one of the more important things to consider when you buy a new pair of ski or snowboarding goggles.
 Darker lenses or mirrored lenses, like some of the lens styles in our Oakley Goggles collection, block lots of light, making them ideal for bright, sunny days.
 Alternatively, if you're carving up the slopes on a cloudy or foggy day, yellow, green, or pink lenses will work better because they let in more light.

 2. Lens Type.
 There are two main options: cylindrical and spherical.